-To provide insight on what families are searching, Outschool publishes data on popular search terms, enrollment trends, and parent topic requests on a bi-weekly basis.
+To provide insight into what families are searching for, Outschool publishes data on popular search terms, enrollment trends, and parent topic requests on a bi-weekly basis.
 You can also opt-in to receive educator e-newsletters that include these tips and more delivered directly to your inbox by toggling on the “Occasional updates about Outschool” tab here.

 - Are these classes about a very similar topic to my own?
 What keywords are they using?